pydata/eindhoven.pydata.org/pages/cfp.md

 focusing on Python as well as other languages used in data science (e.g. R, Julia).
 Presentation content can be at a novice, intermediate or advanced level.

-## We're accepting proposals until March 29th
+## We're accepting proposals until August 15th

-<a href="https://pydata.org/amsterdam2020/accounts/login/" target="_blank" class="button fit special">Submit a proposal here</a>
+<a href="https://pydata.org/eindhoven2020/accounts/login/" target="_blank" class="button fit special">Submit a proposal here</a>

 # Proposal Guidelines
 ## Structure